Compactly-supported nonstationary kernels for computing exact Gaussian processes on big data: Introduction

-However, there are two main reasons why GPs are not used more broadly for analyzing modern data sets.
-First, traditional implementations of GPs involve stationary kernels \citep[e.g., the squared exponential kernel is widely used in Gaussian process applications;][]{pilario2020review} that are too inflexible to model real-world data \citep{duan2018mixed}.
+\newTxt{While GPs are a widely-used method in many areas of science, } \st{However, there are two main reasons why GPs are not used more broadly for analyzing modern data sets.} \newTxt{they retain two properties that limit their broader application to modern, large-scale data sets, particularly in the age of artificial intelligence and machine learning.} First, traditional implementations of GPs involve stationary kernels \citep[][]{pilario2020review} that are inflexible for modeling real-world data \citep{duan2018mixed}.
 The fact that standard stationary kernels are so widely used leads to the general impression that GPs themselves are inflexible, as opposed to a particular implementation of GPs being inflexible.
-Second, evaluating the Gaussian likelihood for $N$ data points scales with $\mathcal{O}(N^2)$ in memory and $\mathcal{O}(N^3)$ in computation, such that GPs are computationally infeasible for as few as several thousand data points.
+Second, evaluating the Gaussian likelihood for $N$ data points scales with $\mathcal{O}(N^2)$ in memory and $\mathcal{O}(N^3)$ in computation, such that GPs are computationally infeasible for as few as ten thousand data points.
 Given the fact that modern data sets quite commonly involve millions or even billions of data points, in an ML context, this lack of scalability leads users to gravitate towards neural networks and deep learning methods that are easily applied to big data.

-The statistics and ML literature contains a wide variety of methods to address these two primary limitations of GPs.
-Much work has been done to derive and implement nonstationary kernels, wherein the dependence between two input locations cannot be written as a function of their separation distance \citep[see, e.g.,][]{Sampson1992, Higdon1998, Fuentes2001, Paciorek2006, damianou2013, wilson16}.
-However, with a few exceptions, these methods are generally difficult to implement for large data sets due to their large numbers of hyperparameters and the need for specialized algorithms for training.
-These methods can also lead to overfitting; multiple authors \citep{mohammed2017over,cawley2010over,cawley2007preventing} have pointed out the potential dangers of using over-parameterized models (such as GPs with nonstationary kernels) without regularization techniques such as posterior averaging \citep{dearmon2016g} or prior regularization \citep{manzhos2023rectangularization,williams2006gaussian} in Bayesian non-parametric models \citep{hrluo_2022e,luo2024hybrid,luo2024multiple}.